ozgurersoz/realestate/README.md

 ## Running the project

-After generating the Xcode project, navigate to the project directory in your terminal and open the `.xcworkspace` file.
+After generating the Xcode project, navigate to the project directory in your terminal and open the `.xcworkspace` file then select `CoolRealEstateApp` scheme.
 You can then run the project on a simulator or a physical device.